PhSemin/JavaExercises/README.md

-Beginner Java exercises

-For now 3 exercises:
-- Counting sheep exercise to get familiar with cycles
+Beginner Java exercises to get familiar with the basics of programming

+The exercises include:
-- Frog pond exercise to get familiar with containers (ArrayList)
-- Calculator exercise to get familiar with control statements
+1 Counting sheep exercise to get familiar with cycles 2 Frog pond exercise to get familiar with containers (ArrayList) 3 Calculator exercise to get familiar with control statements 4 Exercise to get familiar with exception handling